smikhalevski/racehorse/README.md

 const { deviceModel } = eventBridge.request({ type: 'com.example.GetDeviceModelRequestEvent' }).payload;
 ```

-If you're initializes event bridge after the web view was created, you may need to establish connection manually before
+If your app initializes an event bridge after the web view was created, you may need to establish the connection
-using synchronous requests:
+manually before using synchronous requests:

 ```ts
 await eventBridge.connect();